silverstripe/silverstripe-environmentcheck/README.md

 The first argument is the name of the check suite.
 There are two built-in check suites, "health", and "check", corresponding to the `dev/health` and `dev/check` URLs.
 If you wish, you can create your own check suites and execute them on other URLs.

-The module comes bundled with a few checks in DefaultHealthChecks.php.
+The module comes bundled with a few checks in `DefaultHealthChecks.php`.
 However, to test your own application, you probably want to write custom checks.

- * Implement the EnvironmentCheck interface
+ * Implement the `EnvironmentCheck` interface
- * Define the check() function, which returns a 2 element array:
+ * Define the `check()` function, which returns a 2 element array:
    * The first element is one of `EnvironmentCheck::OK`, `EnvironmentCheck::WARNING`, `EnvironmentCheck::ERROR`, depending on the status of the check
    * The second element is a string describing the response.